philyboysmith/wsrt/content/collections/pages/castco.md

         content:
           -
             type: text
-            text: "WSRT’s Role\_in CaSTco’s Work"
+            text: "WSRT’s Role\_in CaSTCo’s Work"
       -
         type: paragraph
         content:
           -
             type: text
-            text: "Some of our projects are supported by CaSTco.
+            text: "Some of our projects are supported by CaSTCo.
 These projects are based in the Arun & Rother catchments ‘Demonstration Area’ (Demo+).
 Click on the links below to find out more about the work we’re doing.
 These projects rely on Citizen Science and partnership working:\_"
       -
         type: bulletList
         content: